Man in gray parka, black cap & blue backpack sits on a rock by turquoise river, looking up at jagged, snowcapped mountains.

 Patagonia & Chilean Fjords Cruise

-Sail the legendary Beagle Channel and marvel at the snow-covered peaks of rugged Patagonia.
+On this Polar Expedition, sail the legendary Beagle Channel and marvel at the snow-covered peaks of rugged Patagonia.
 Zodiac-cruise through fjords flanked by glaciers and watch as the captain skillfully navigates narrow channels while you keep watch for acrobatic dolphins, penguins and seals.
 Spend 2 days hiking and exploring in Torres del Paine National Park, renowned for its majestic granite towers and jaw-dropping landscapes.
 Explore the fjords and coast of southern Chile and discover why Chile is one of the best adventure destinations in South America.

 The highlights are many on this Patagonia and Chilean fjords cruise.
 Revel in the dramatic mountainous and glacial landscapes along the Beagle Channel.
 Look for whales in Francisco Coloane Marine Park.
 Overnight in Torres del Paine National Park and be in awe of the majestic beauty on hikes in the park.
 Discover the UNESCO-heritage-listed unique timber churches in Chiloé.